rathi-yash/Intro-to-Parallel-and-Distributed-Programming/README.md

 The author is not responsible for any misuse or unauthorized distribution of these materials.
 Users must comply with ethical standards and academic policies.

 ## **License**
-This repository is licensed under an [All Rights Reserved License].
+This repository is licensed under an [All Rights Reserved License](LICENSE).
 The content is shared solely for showcasing skills and knowledge gained during the course.